boonecabaldev/BC-Portfolio/README.md

 ### Software

-Here is a Chrome browser extension called [Colemak Popup](https://github.com/boonecabaldev/colemak-extension)
+Here is a Chrome browser extension called [Colemak Popup](https://github.com/boonecabaldev/colemak-extension), which pops a dialog box that allows you to type using the colemak keyboard layout within Chrome.
+Using the colemak layout is only possible (in Windows) by accessing settings, which in some cases you may not be able to do; think of a computer in a public library.

 ### Video(s)